davidkurutz/davidkurutz.github.io/index.md

 permalink: /
 ---

-I'm a software engineer in New York City with a history in systems administration, music, and teaching.
-I am co-creator of [Xorro P2P](https://xorro-p2p.github.io), a Bit-Torrent-like P2P network built from scratch in Ruby.
+I am a software engineer in New York City, with 10 years experience in systems administration, troubleshooting, and project management.
+Most recently I am co-creator of [Xorro P2P](https://xorro-p2p.github.io), a Bit-Torrent-like P2P network built from scratch in Ruby.

 ## Contact me